stichting-sticky/execut/README.md

 ## License

-Copyright 2023 - 2025 Sem van Nieuwenhuizen.
+Copyright (c) 2023 - 2025 Sem van Nieuwenhuizen.
 All Rights Reserved.
-This project is licensed under the terms of the `MIT` license.
+This project is licensed under the terms of the MIT license.
 You can check out the full license [here](./LICENSE).